mhaugrud/msumcspy/_sources/ClassesBasics/PointClass.rst

-We would like to add a new method to the ``Point`` class to calculate the distance between itself and the origin (0,0).
-But first we will write unit tests.
+We would like to add a new method to the ``Point`` class ``distFromOrigin``.
+It calculates the distance from itself and the origin (0,0).
+We start by having this this method return an arbitrary value of 0.
+Then we write unit tests that provide examples of what it should return.

 .. activecode:: c1m